joshessman-llnl/RAJA/docs/sphinx/user_guide/getting_started.rst

 Also, RAJA relies on the CUB CUDA utilities library for some CUDA functionality.
 The CUB included in the CUDA toolkit is used by default.
 This ensures compatibility with the THRUST CUDA library included in the CUDA toolkit.
-To use a different external CUB install provide the following option to CMake:
+To use an external CUB install provide the following option to CMake:
-``-DCUB_DIR=<pat/to/cub>``.
-CUB is included with RAJA as a Git submodule but will only be used if you configure RAJA to not use an externally-supplied CUB library.
-To use the CUB submodule provide the following option to CMake:
-``-DENABLE_EXTERNAL_CUB=Off``.
+``-DENABLE_EXTERNAL_CUB=On -DCUB_DIR=<pat/to/cub>``.

 .. note:: It is important to note that the version of Googletest that
           is used in RAJA version v0.11.0 or newer requires CUDA version